Adaptive truncation of infinite sums: applications to Statistics: Computational aspects

-It is possible to try to figure out how many iterations are needed for the Error-bounding pairs and Sum-to-threshold methods before performing any function evaluations.
+It is possible to try to figure out how many iterations are needed for the Sum-to-threshold and Error-bounding pairs methods before performing any function evaluations.
 This way, one could make use of vectorisation for these procedures.
 In particular, the respective roots of the convergence checking inequalities can indicate how many iterations must be done.
 Testing has shown that while this does in fact provide the correct answer, finding the root is slower than simply checking for convergence at every step.

 \paragraph{Unavoidable errors:} despite the possible numerical treatments described above, the most one can do is try to minimize them, not remove them completely.
 There is still the issue that a number with infinite precision cannot be exactly represented by a computer.
-Consequently it is still possible to come across examples where the requested error $\varepsilon$ is not reached despite the mathematical guarantees discussed in Section \ref{sec:approaches}.
+Consequently, it is still possible to come across examples where the requested error $\varepsilon$ is not reached despite the mathematical guarantees discussed in Section \ref{sec:approaches}.
 This can happen especially when $\varepsilon$ is close to the computer's floating point representation limit.

 Upon testing the implementations from Section \ref{sec:approaches} with infinite sums whose exact values are known (see Appendix~\ref{app:sec:tests}), there have been cases where the algorithm has correctly reached the stopping point for $\varepsilon = \delta = 2.22\times10^{-16}$, but the resulting summation had an error of order $10^{-13}$.
-This is not an issue with the methods themselves, but with floating point representation.
+This is not an issue with the methods themselves but with floating point representation.
 More computational tricks can be implemented, but it will always be possible to find further failing examples.
+This problem can in principle be addressed in some programming languages by extending numerical precision, but this requires knowledge of the needs of each problem due to the increased computational burden of increasing precision and must be evaluated accordingly.